juano2310/SuperCANBus/docs/GETTING_STARTED.md

-# Getting Started with CAN MQTT Protocol
+# Getting Started with CAN Pub/Sub Protocol

-This guide will help you get started with the MQTT-like protocol in the Super CAN+ library.
+This guide will help you get started with the publish/subscribe protocol in the Super CAN+ library.

 ## Table of Contents